svmiller/dragracer/README.md

 the data I provide.
 I offer this R package as a love letter of a kind to RuPaul’s Drag Race and all the contestants that have appeared on it.
 We have no choice but to stan, especially Jinkx Monsoon.
 Jinkx is the GOAT.
+The conspicuously short Season 8 masks Bob’s relative dominance.
 Sasha Velour is Champaign-Urbana’s greatest export since REO Speedwagon.
 Kameron Michaels should’ve won Season 10.

 ## Installation